vinayking01/React/lecture5(State and hooks)/README.md

 ## Q: What is `Reconciliation` in React?

 - `Reconciliation` is the process through which React updates the Browser DOM and makes React work faster.
 React use a `diffing algorithm` so that component updates are predictable and faster.
 React would first calculate the difference between the real DOM and the copy of DOM (Virtual DOM) when there's an update of components.
 - React stores a copy of Browser DOM which is called `Virtual DOM`.
-When we make changes or add data, React creates a new Virtual DOM and compares it with the previous one.
+When we make changes or add data, React creates a new Virtual DOM and compares it with the previous one (old virtual DOM).
 Comparison is done by `Diffing Algorithm`.
-- React compares the Virtual DOM with Real DOM.
-It finds out the changed nodes and updates only the changed nodes in Real DOM leaving the rest nodes as it is.
+- Based on the diff, React calculates the minimal set of changes needed and efficiently updates only those parts of the real DOM that have changed, instead of re-rendering the entire DOM.
 This process is called Reconciliation.
+Commit phase: Finally, React applies these specific changes to the real DOM in the browser.

                                  (or)